-Portside: is the left-hand side of a ship when looking forward.
+Portside refers to the left-hand side of a ship when facing the bow.

 Since the steering oar was on the ship’s right side, the port quay was on the left side to not interfere with steering oar operation.
 Hence, the left side of the vessel was called a portside.
 Previously, sailors have often used “larboard” instead of port; larboard term was used as the ship’s left side was the loading side.
 Larboard sounds similar to starboard, and sailors were easily confused between the two words, especially during rough sea conditions that made it difficult to hear.
 1844, the Royal Navy ordered that port be used instead, and from there, the left side of a ship is called portside till today.